arrow-time/Physics-as-Geometry/README.md

 ### 5. Connes and Noncommutative Geometry

 Alain Connes
-The French mathematician Alain Connes developed noncommutative geometry in the 1980s, building directly on Clifford algebra.
+The French mathematician Alain Connes developed noncommutative geometry in the 1980s.

 ### 6. Where Does Modern Fiber Bundle Theory Stand?